Shubhank101/iOSAndroidChaosOverFlow/_posts/2016-05-26-hello-android.md

 Data storage is a important decision in every app and Android consist of few options for it

 1. **Shared Preference** : Shared preferences is the simple preferences saving api provided by the framework that can be used to store simple preferences like user name, favorite theme for your app and so on.
 It is not intended to be used for huge/complex objects.
-2. **SQLite** : SQLite is the most used database storage used by developers due to it being a RDMS.
+2. **SQLite** : SQLite is the most used database storage by developers due to it being a RDMS.
 It implements the caching, query processing, transactions and a whole list of other feature you would expect a sensitive data app to have.
 3. **Direct File Storage** : You can write whatever format of data with a custom blue print and read it back.
-Avoided by most of the developers
+Avoided by most of the developers.
 4. **Realm** : A new third party library that is really similar to sqlite except its syntax is more object oriented and modern, therefore, faster development!.

 ## Tips/Common Pitfuls

 In this section we point across common mistakes all developers do while developing apps and maybe you can avoid them if you know them beforehand

-1. All xml and drawables can use lowercase alphabets.
+1. All xml and drawables can **only use lowercase alphabets**.
 A file like *MyView.xml* or *myImage.png* will throw an error.
 2. Every activity needs to be defined in manifest before using it in code.
 You can't open a activity which is not declared in the app's manifest, doing so will result in a crash.
 3. Check if you have specified permission for the feature you are coding.
 Many tasks require permission from the user including even accessing the internet, make sure you have added that permission in the manifest.